Skip to content | Accessibility Information

 Features

-• MA/MFA Contemporary Curating is a dynamic programme for students who wish to develop the essential practical and critical thinking skills that is needed by contemporary curatorial practice.
-The course also enables you to experiment and study in a diverse range of the wider field and you will have access to our dedicated Curating Base Room.
-This allows you to explore and plan collaborative ideas on an interdisciplinary basis and facilitates a sense of community
+• MA Contemporary Curating is a dynamic programme for students who wish to develop the essential practical and critical thinking skills that are needed by contemporary curatorial practice.
+The course also enables you to experiment and study in a diverse range of the wider field and provides access to our dedicated Curating Base Room.
+This allows you to explore and plan collaborative ideas on an interdisciplinary basis and facilitates a sense of community.

 • You will be supported to develop student-led projects and encouraged to engage in creative and critical dialogue, collaborative mind-mapping and ideas exchange processes.

-• You will benefit from the rich programme of events which includes Curator talks and seminars from a range of galleries and programmes, such as Liverpool Biennial, Manchester Art Gallery, Open Eye, Tate Liverpool, The Whitworth Gallery and more.
+• You will benefit from a programme of events and Curator talks from organisations across the North West, including Liverpool Biennial, Manchester Art Gallery, Open Eye, Tate Liverpool, The Whitworth Gallery and more.

 Course Content